NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 * **CSS**: You should know how to write simple CSS selectors, and know how to apply CSS rules as name/value pairs.
 * **The terminal**: You should know how to open a terminal or command-line prompt on your development machine, how to change directories, and how to execute commands.

-This guide will _not_, however, assume you have any knowledge of Angular 2.
-When background Angular 2 expertise will help you understand a concept, this guide will link you to the appropriate places in the [angular.io](https://angular.io/docs/ts/latest/) documentation.
+This guide will _not_, however, assume you have any knowledge of Angular 2 or TypeScript.
+When background Angular 2 or TypeScript expertise will help you understand a concept, this guide will link you to the appropriate places in the [Angular](https://angular.io/docs/ts/latest/) or [TypeScript](http://www.typescriptlang.org/Handbook) documentation.

 With that out of the way, let’s get started!